NikKowPHP/protocolize/docs/phases/phase-b-static-component-implementation.md

 Of course.
 Here is the detailed, atomic to-do list for Phase B, formatted as `phase-b-static-component-implementation.md`.

 This plan systematically builds all the necessary UI components for the "Protocolize" application.
-It follows the principle of creating reusable components first and then integrating them into the placeholder pages that were scaffolded in Phase A. All components in this phase are static and use mock/hardcoded data.
+It follows the principle of creating reusable components first and then integrating them into the placeholder pages that were scaffolded in Phase A. All components in this phase are static and use mock/hardcoded data, as per the phase goal.

 ---

 # **Phase B: Static Component Implementation**

-**Goal:** Systematically build all new, static, reusable components required by the Protocolize epics (e.g., Journal Editor, SRS Flashcard, Analytics Charts), integrating them into the scaffolded pages from Phase A. This phase will use mock/hardcoded data for UI development purposes.
+**Goal:** Systematically build all new, static, reusable components required by the Protocolize epics (e.g., Note Editor, Reminder Form, Analytics Charts), integrating them into the scaffolded pages from Phase A. This phase will use mock/hardcoded data for UI development purposes.

 ---